bitVivAZ/blog/_gamedev/ShadowOfDeception.md

 The keys are:

-- Arrow keys to move arround
+- Arrow keys to move around
 - Z - Resets Level
 - X - Attack
 - C - Jump